CPAP (Continuous Positive Airway Pressure)

 At the back of the throat, there is an area called Waldeyer’s ring.
 This area is where the palatal, lingual and pharyngeal tonsils are located.
 These organs are used for infection control.

 For a variety of reasons, the tonsils of some people are hypertrophic (larger than normal) and obstruct the airways.
-For these patients, wearing CPAP should last for the rest of their lives, unless surgery is considered to remove excess tissue.
+For these patients, CPAP therapy can be a long-term solution, or surgery may be considered to remove excess tissue.

 – For people suffering from obesity

-One cause of sleep apnea is excess fat sitting around the neck narrowing the airways with discomfort.
+One cause of sleep apnea is excess fat sitting around the neck, creating discomfort and narrowing the airways.
 Significant weight loss may allow some people to become CPAP-free.

 If your weight decreases, a sleep study could confirm that your AHI (apnea/hypopnea index) is now below five episodes per hour.